Slack vs Discord: Enterprise Chat or Community Platform?

 Slack and Discord serve fundamentally different primary audiences that increasingly overlap.
 Slack is the undisputed platform for business communication with structured channels, threads, and enterprise-grade integrations.
 Discord excels as a community platform with free voice channels, a generous free plan, and growing developer adoption.
 For companies with compliance requirements and external client communication, Slack is the standard.
 For developer communities, open-source projects, and cost-conscious startups, Discord offers a powerful free alternative.

 At MG Software, we use Slack for all business communication thanks to its extensive integrations with GitHub, Linear, and our deployment pipelines.
 Slack Connect allows us to communicate seamlessly with clients in shared channels.
-For community purposes and open-source projects, we recommend Discord — the free plan with unlimited message history and voice channels is unbeatable.
+For community purposes and open-source projects, we recommend Discord.
+The free plan with unlimited message history and voice channels is unbeatable.
 We see a growing trend of tech teams adopting Discord as an internal platform because the always-on voice channels create an office-like atmosphere for remote work.

 Frequently asked questions